GSA-TTS/FAC-transition-site/src/data/validations/schema-validations.md

 ## Validating the shape

-The FAC uses a technology called [JSON Schemas](https://json-schema.org/) to validate the data at this point.
-JSON Schemas give us a way of saying (for example) "We expect a UEI to be twelve characters long, and to follow a specific set of rules... otherwise, it is not a UEI."
-Below is a portion of the schema for the Federal Awards form section.
+The FAC uses a technology called [JSON Schemas](https://json-schema.org/) to validate this complex data shape.
+JSON Schemas give us a way of saying "we expect a Federal awards sheet to have a UEI, a list of awards, and a total expended."
+The schema below does exactly that.

 ```
 local FederalAwards = Types.object {